Timur-Rustamov/material-design-template/Week2_CI_CD_tools/README.md

 sudo systemctl enable artifactory
 ```
 ### Add new stage for publishing artifacts into Artifactory
+Use "Set me up" to generate link with hashed password to upload using curl
 Stage deploy added, check out Jenkinsfile.
 ![](10_artifacts.png)